EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/job-composer.md

 ### Troubleshooting: Edit job files 'cd ...
 No such file or directory'

 If you see 'cd ...
 No such file or directory' error after you have logged into the back-end, then this means that the job context is not in your home directory in the back-end.
-This can happen if you selected a back-end where your home directory is not mounted across both the Open OnDemand host and the back-end, and you have not yet submitted your job.
+This can happen if you selected a back-end where your home directory is not common to both the Open OnDemand host and the back-end, and you have not yet submitted your job.

 ---